CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

     ![](../Images/Sh33.png)

-### Exercise 3: Creating your own benchmark
+### Task 3: Creating your own benchmark

 Once you create your custom initiative, Microsoft Defender for Cloud allows you to add it as a security policy and provides two main benefits:
 * Security requirements represented as custom recommendations, listed under the recommendation list.
 * Track compliance status using the regulatory compliance dashboard.

-In this exercise, you will be creating your own bechmark and will be assigning it.
+In this task, you will be creating your own bechmark and will be assigning it.

 1. In the search box located at the top of the Azure Portal page, search for **Policy (1)** and click on it.